2005-2012年历年考研英语真题%2B答案完美打印版(2013考研英语)

 The conflict has been surfacing since 2002, when the corporation bought Vermont’s only nuclear

 power plant, an aging reactor in Vernon.
-As a condition of receiving state approval for t
+As a condition of receiving state approval for t he sale,

 the company agreed to seek permission from state regulators to operate past 2012.
 In 2006, the